Concordium/concordium-node/docker-compose/README.md

 There is an intent to integrate a Wallet Proxy and a Middleware instance into the setup once time permits...
-This seems to have been implemented in the past but was removed due to lack of maintenance.
+This has been implemented in the past but was removed due to lack of maintenance.

+The environment variables with prefix `CONCORDIUM_NODE_` defined in the Compose file are passed directly to the relevant binary.
+The full set of supported variables is listed in [VARIABLES.md](../VARIABLES.md).

 ## Accounts